 Dr Meredith Lake

 Meredith is an historian, broadcaster and award-winning writer interested in how Australians understand the big questions of faith and meaning.

-Meredith's cultural history of The Bible in Australia is shortlisted for the 2019 NSW Premier's History awards, and was named 2018 Australian Christian Book of the Year.
+Meredith's cultural history of The Bible in Australia won the Australian history prize at the 2019 NSW Premier's History awards, and was named 2018 Australian Christian Book of the Year.
 She is also the author of a major study of faith-based charity since the Great Depression, Faith in Action: HammondCare (UNSW Press, 2013).

 Meredith's innovative essay on religion and colonialism beat an international field to win the 2012 Bruce Mansfield Prize for best article in the Journal of Religious History.
 Her research also appears in The Conversation and various academic journals.